ebrewe/importCSV/README.md

 Use if you want to abbreviate the data or set to false.
 Pass a number of characters (minimum of 40) and the data returned will be split into two sections with show and hide **anchor** tags.
 Perfectly acceptable to set false and apply your own abbreviating script later.
 Whatever floats your boat.

+### excerptCallback

+If you use the excerpt, you have the option of using the predefined excerpt function with a standard show/hide for added data or you can provide your own function to use.
+It's just jQuery DOM stuff.
+Look at the markup and do what you want.